-Further downgrade or potential downgrade of the South African sovereign rating or a change in rating agency methodologies relating to systemic support provided by the South African sovereign could also negatively affect the perception by rating agencies of the Issuer's ratings.
+A further downgrade or potential downgrade of the South African sovereign rating or a change in ratings agencies' methodologies relating to systemic support provided by the South African sovereign could also negatively affect the perception by rating agencies of the Issuer's ratings.
+The banks' ratings are highly influenced by Fitch's assessment of South Africa's operating environment and the banks' capitalisation and leverage, which are highly sensitive to adverse changes in the sovereign's credit profile, as Fitch believes it is unlikely that the banks would remain solvent following a sovereign default.
 The Issuer continues to proactively plan for the potential implications of further South African sovereign credit rating agency downgrades for both local and foreign currency which could still have a significant impact on the Issuer's access to, and cost of foreign currency liquidity sources.